victorcezeh/understanding-psycopg2/real-estate-data-analysis/README.md

 - **Result Processing**: Handling aggregate query results

 **Business Question Addressed**:
-*"Are single family homes and condos more expensive on average?"*
+*"Are single family homes or condos more expensive on average?"*

 **What it does**:
 - Connects to database using concise connection string format